 Predatory Publishing: Questionable academic and scholarly research.

-This guide will explain the difference between fake news and predatory publishing while give you tips to avoid both.
-The number one way to avoid both?
+This guide will focus on fake news and will give you tips to avoid it.
+The number one way?
 Use your library!
 Most of the resources available through the Library's homepage have been vetted.
 And when in doubt, ask a librarian for a second opinion!

 Not all fake news and predatory publishing is poorly designed, covered with ads, or typos.
 Many fake sites look very real.
 Look below, can you tell the fake website from the real?